Blog · Review Essay · Last reviewed June 19, 2026

 The memoir's most relevant scenes for the present are about data analytics.
 In an NPR interview, Wiener described seeing data sets as a kind of storytelling about what people were doing in digital spaces, while also naming the voyeuristic quality of that access.
 That tension sits at the center of the book.

 Modern surveillance rarely feels like a camera pointed at the soul.
 It feels like product improvement, customer success, analytics, retention, debugging, personalization, risk reduction, and better service.
-The employee sees charts, events, cohorts, logs, tickets, and user behavior.
+The employee sees charts, events, cohorts, logs, tickets, feature flags, and user behavior.
 The user sees a smooth interface.
 Between them is a power relation that can become intimate without becoming accountable.

 That makes Uncanny Valley useful for reading AI systems.
 AI personalization, memory, assistants, tutors, companions, hiring tools, and workplace copilots all depend on turning behavior into machine-readable context.
 The question is not only who owns the data.
-It is who gets to look, infer, narrate, act, and forget.
+It is who gets to look, infer, narrate, act, retain, delete, and forget.

 The Human Layer